- About ICEDIS

 ICEDIS (the International Committee on EDI for Serials) is EDItEUR's special interest group for subscriptions, serials and library supply.
 ICEDIS provides business input for the development of subscriptions standards and acts as the governance body for all of EDItEUR's standards and best practice advice in this area.
 ICEDIS Terms of Reference provide a constitution and framework for its activities.

 Participation in ICEDIS is open to any interested organization that is a member of EDItEUR and there is no separate membership fee.
 ICEDIS includes representatives of publishers, subscription agents, systems vendors and other intermediaries active in the sector.
 A full list of EDItEUR members can be found here.

 ICEDIS has two co-chairs, both senior figures from the subscriptions supply chain and elected by ICEDIS participants.
-Currently the co-chairs are Keith Whiter (Elsevier) and Dan Heffernan (Advantage Computing Systems.)
+Currently the co-chairs are Dan Heffernan (Advantage Computing Systems) and Shilo de Vries (Taylor & Francis.)
 EDItEUR provides management support, business analysis and technical consultancy.